maxxiimo/the-front-end-manifesto/appendix.md

 1. Ryan Bates screencast "[Mobile Devices][]".

-2. The tutorial "[How to Build a Mobile Rails 3.1 App][How to Build]" demonstrates how to use the [mobylette][] and [jquery_mobile_rails][] gems.
-The mobylette gem handles requests and allows your controller to respond with a :mobile format, while the jquery-mobile-rails gem adds [jQuery Mobile][] files to your asset pipeline: which helps make everything look great and work like a native mobile app.
+2. The tutorial "[How to Build a Mobile Rails 3.1 App][How to Build]" demonstrates -- although slightly dated from the gem -- how to use the authors [mobylette][] and [jquery_mobile_rails][] gems.
+Mobylette handles requests and allows your controller to respond with a :mobile format, while jquery-mobile-rails adds [jQuery Mobile][] files to your asset pipeline: which helps make everything look great and work like a native mobile app.

 3. Much like mobylette, [mobile-fu][] detects mobile requests and allows your application to respond with a :mobile format.